Reed (mouthpiece): Commercial vs. handmade

 Musicians originally crafted reeds from cane using simple tools, a time-consuming and painstaking process.
 Specialized tools for cutting and trimming reeds by hand reduce the time needed to finish a reed.
 Today, nearly all single-reed instrument players buy manufactured reeds, though many adjust them by shaving or sanding.
 Some professionals make single reeds from blanks, but this is time-consuming and can require expensive equipment.
 Among double reed players, advanced and professional players typically make their own reeds, while beginners and students often buy reeds, either from their teachers or from commercial sources.

 Care and maintenance

 The playing characteristics of cane reeds are susceptible to changes in temperature and humidity.

 Manufacturers produce reeds in different strengths, indicated by a number (most commonly 2, 2.5, 3, 3.5, 4, 4.5, and 5).
 The strength is determined by a machine that presses against the vamp (the part that includes the tip and the "heart" just behind the tip) of the reed and determines how stiff the reed is.
 The machine separates the reeds according to hardness.
 Individual reeds graded with the same strength/hardness will vary in their playing characteristics.
-Sections of a reed that is too hard can be adjusted using blades, scrapers, or abrasives.
+If a reed is too hard, sections of it can be adjusted using blades, scrapers, or abrasives.